Can An Employer In New York Fire An Executive Or A Professional For Reporting Or Opposing Unlawful Activity By The Employer?

 Can My Employer Fire Me Because I Reported Or Opposed An Activity, Policy Or Practice Of The Employer That I Reasonably, But Mistakenly, Believed To Be Unlawful?

-In Manhattan, it is unlawful for a company to fire, or to take other adverse actions against, an executive or a professional for disclosing, objecting to, or refusing to participate in an activity, policy, or practice of the employer that the executive or professional believes to be unlawful, even if the executive or professional’s belief is erroneous.
+In New York, it is unlawful for a company to fire, or to take other adverse actions against, an executive or a professional for disclosing, objecting to, or refusing to participate in an activity, policy, or practice of the employer that the executive or professional believes to be unlawful, even if the executive or professional’s belief is erroneous.
 For the executive’s or professional’s reporting of, or opposition to, the employer’s activity, policy, or practice to be protected conduct, the executive’s or professional’s belief (that the employer’s activity, policy, or practice is unlawful) need only be reasonable.